yoga1103/reader/README.md

 # reader
-an android app to read wordpress blogs that have the wp-REST api
+an android app to read wordpress blogs that have the wp-REST api Trying to develop an Android App for bahainf.mystagingwebsite.com

 <h3>To install on your phone:</h3>
 <li>